rifatrzn/hybrid_rag_llm/README.md

 ## Architecture

-The MIE Healthcare Enterprise system consists of several interconnected components:
+The Chatbot RAG Compilation system consists of several interconnected components:

 1. **FastAPI Backend (`app_server.py`)**: Handles API requests, manages the vector database, and orchestrates the LLM interactions.
 2. **Gradio UI (`gradio_ui.py`)**: Provides a user-friendly web interface for interacting with the system.